nestipy/nestipy/site/overview/controller.md

         return 'This action returns all cats'

 ```
+In this example:

+* The `@Controller('cats')` decorator binds this controller to the /cats route.
+* The `@Get()` decorator defines a route for GET /cats.
+* The `find_all` method handles the request and returns a response.

 ## Request and Response object
-We can access Request and Response object from handler bu using annotation type Req and Res respectively.
+You can access the Request and Response objects in your handler by using the Req and Res annotations:
 ```python
 from typing import Annotated
 from nestipy.ioc import Req, Res